Professor of Law and Dean Emeritus, Washington College of Law, American University

-Professor Grossman served as WCL dean from 1995-July 2016, at which time he decided to return to the faculty.
-He was appointed Dean Emeritus by American University's (AU) Board of Trustees in recognition of over two decades of commitment, dedication and distinction.
+Claudio Grossman served as Washington University College of Law’s dean from 1995 to 2016, at which time he decided to return to the faculty.
+He was appointed Dean Emeritus by American University's Board of Trustees in recognition of over two decades of commitment, dedication and distinction.

-During Professor Grossman's 21-year tenure as dean, WCL further developed its intellectual creativity, pursuing numerous and exciting initiatives.
+During Grossman's 21-year tenure as dean, the school further developed its intellectual creativity, pursuing numerous exciting initiatives.
 More than 50 full-time faculty members were hired, dramatically improving the law school's student-faculty ratio and expanding and enhancing scholarship, teaching and service.
-A variety of WCL programs were developed during Professor Grossman's deanship including but not limited to: dual JD Programs with universities in countries, L.L.M. programs in Law and Government Program, Advocacy, Intellectual Property, along with specialized summer programs focused on international and humanitarian issues.
-Also during his leadership as dean, WCL developed and expanded summer abroad programs in Europe, Asia, and Latin America, numerous semester abroad programs, the International Commercial Arbitration Center, the Intellectual Property (IP) Program, clinics in IP, Disability Rights Law, Immigrant Justice and an evening section of the General Practice Clinic, and integrated sections in the first year so as to promote interconnectedness among the different law courses.
+A variety of programs were also developed, including dual J.D.
+Programs with universities in countries, LL.M. programs in Law and Government, Advocacy, Intellectual Property, along with specialized summer programs focused on international and humanitarian issues.

-During Professor Grossman's tenure as dean, WCL achieved recognition as among the top 10 nationally in clinical legal education, intellectual property, international law, and trial advocacy, in addition to being one of the most diverse law schools in the country.
-With his leadership, WCL also designed and completed its magnificent new Tenley Campus, a state-of-the-art law school building just one block from the metro, connecting the law school's community to the nation's capital and its many professional opportunities.
+During this time, the College of Law achieved recognition as among the top 10 nationally in clinical legal education, intellectual property, international law, and trial advocacy, in addition to being one of the most diverse law schools in the country.
+With his leadership, WCL also designed and completed its magnificent new Tenley Campus.